Keisn1/get-next-line/README.md

 # What is get\_next\_line?

-The **get\_next\_line** project is part a project inside the **Core Curriculum of 42school** which teaches about a variety of concepts in low-level programming.
+The **get\_next\_line** project is part of the **Core Curriculum of 42school** which teaches about a variety of concepts in low-level programming.
 To succeed in this project, students need to acquire knowledge on *file descriptors* and *static variables* as well as developing proficiency in handling *memory* and *preprocessor-directives* as well as the *read()* and *open()* system call.